liyu199809/PineappleHouse/README.md

 python3 src/get_related_doc.py
 ```

 Here we construct retrievers of five models: gte-large-en-v1.5(finetuned), GritLm-7B, SFR-Embedding-Mistral, NV-Embed-v1, Linq-Embed-Mistral.
-We retrieve 100 docs for each query, using those five retrievers, and get five result files respectively in the result folder.
+We retrieve 100 docs for each query by those five retrievers, and get five result files respectively in the result folder.

 ### combine multiple result sets